jroland01/uservalue-website/temp/international-user-tests.md

 <br />

-## INTERNATIONAL TESTING : WHY TEST WITH UX FELLOWS AND USERVALUE ?
+## International Testing : Why test with UX Fellows and Uservalue ?

 User testing internationally will allow you to better understand user needs and behaviors across cultures, and validate your product in different markets.